Montessori in the United States: Montessori programs in public schools

-Public school districts in the U.S. began experimenting with Montessori classrooms in the mid 1970s in Arlington, Virginia; Philadelphia; Reading, Ohio; and San Mateo, California.
+Public school districts in the U.S. began experimenting with Montessori classrooms in the mid-1970s in Arlington, Virginia; Philadelphia; Reading, Ohio; and San Mateo, California.
 By the mid-1980s there were about 50 sites.
 With funding support from federal magnet grants and desegregation efforts, that number surpassed 200 by the beginning of the 21st century.

 A survey conducted in 1981 collected data from 25 of the approximately 57 school districts nationwide known to have Montessori programs at the time of this study.
-Another study of public Montessori programs from 1990–91 received responses from 63 of the 120 school districts or schools to whom surveys were sent.
+Another study of public Montessori programs from 1990 to 1991 received responses from 63 of the 120 school districts or schools to whom surveys were sent.
 As of July 2013, the Census Project of the National Center for Montessori in the Public Sector reported 443 public Montessori schools in the United States and Puerto Rico.

 Results from the 1991 study indicated that the number of students in the schools or school districts averaged 233, with an average of 10 teachers per program.
 A total of 32, or 58%, of the schools surveyed reported that they were magnet schools.
 A total of 69% of the Montessori programs shared a building with other programs.
 District funding for the training of Montessori teachers was provided in 66% of the districts.
 Only 42% of the programs provided the three-year age span of three-, four-, and five-year-olds.
 This indicates that the degree to which particular districts implement the Montessori model varies.
 A total of 16 of the 57 schools charged tuition for some part of the program.
 About two thirds of the programs provided free transportation.
 In addition, two thirds of the districts reported that additional staff were used in the Montessori magnet schools.
 These factors can add to the overall costs of the program.

 A survey in 2004 by Heather Bilton for her dissertation found that in public Montessori schools: